janaagaard75/janaagaard75.github.io/_posts/2019-05-01-part-6-refactor.md

 - Prettier.
 VSCode with `autoformatonsave=true`.
 There are a range of pre-commit hooks if you don't use VSCode. <https://prettier.io/docs/en/precommit.html>

 Return the HTTP response instead of defining it on the context object, because this is a more functional coding style.

+Strict mode FTW!
+This turns on a bunch of compile check features, one of them being that types can't implicitly be any.
+So we add the @azure/functions Node module.
+Microsoft hasn't published the types as a @types module.
+This is not HttpResponse so the best we can do is to set the type of the function to `Promise<any>`.

+Deterministic behavior. `rimraf` is simply a cross platform version of `rm -rf`.
+Why `--frozen-lockfile`?

+Prettier.
+"Nobody likes what Prettier does to their own code, but everybody loves what Pretties does to everybody else's code.".

+Lint.
+Turning off the rules that Prettier takes care of.
+Running TSLint's recommended setup, but I still feel like tweaking a bit.

+index.ts is renamed to greet.ts.
+This is done to avoid having lots of index.ts files in the code base.

+{% include previous-next.html
+  previousHref="/blog/2019-05-01-part-5-end-to-end-test"
+  previousText="Part 5: End-to-end Test"
+%}